AlexanderEggers/hitogo/README.md

 ```

 But wait, there is much more!
 Some features are already included but not documented yet:
-- Generics (you can inject your own builder, alters and holder into this library)
+- Generics (you can inject your own builder, alerts and holder into this library)
 - Animations
-- Hitogo Lifecycle
+- Hitogo lifecycle
 - Bundle usage
 - Buttons
 - Parameter classes